mritogether/mritogether.github.io/CODE_OF_CONDUCT.md

 ## Enforcement

+Please let the organizers know of any potential violations of this Code of Conduct via email to [Nikou Damestani](mailto:NDAMESTANI@mgh.harvard.edu), [mritogether.workshop+coc@gmail.com](mailto:mritogether.workshop+coc@gmail.com), or the [ESMRMB office](mailto:office@esmrmb.org).

-The organizers will review potential violations of this Code of Conduct and will determine an appropriate response, up to and including termination of participation in the workshop.
+The organizers will review potential violations and will determine an appropriate response, up to and including termination of participation in the workshop.

 ## Attribution